bestia-dev-archived/indexeddb_from_rust/README.md

 }
 ```

-The `indexeddb_lib.js` is the result of typescript transpilation of `indexeddb_lib.ts`, my main typescript module.
+The `idb_exports.js` is the result of typescript transpilation of `idb_exports.ts`, my main typescript module.
 Inside that module I need to import the `idb` module with:
 `import * as idb from '/indexeddb_from_rust/idb/index.js';`